The XML tree paradigm has several well-known limitations for document modeling and

 emphasis on the Markup node points to a single Text node.

 Insofar as a footnote can be considered metadata about text, the structure illustrated

-above represents it as an annotation, but it does not require us to assign a type to the
+above represents it as an annotation, but it does not require us to assign a type

-target of the annotation as a side effect of referring to it, and it allows us to add markup
+target of the annotation as a side effect of referring to it, and it allows us to

 to the footnote text itself.